 As well as telling people if their personal information was harvested by the “thisisyourdigitallife” app, Facebook are also notifying people, via each person’s Newsfeed, which apps they are using.
 It is very important to note that deleting or removing one of these apps, or deleting your Facebook account, does not automatically delete any data held on the app.
 Specific steps need to be taken within each app to request the deletion of any personal information it may hold.

-The privacy settings on social media apps and websites should give you control over how your personal information is used.
-We always advise those who use social media to check their privacy settings before using a particular service and to review them regularly, particularly after any new settings are introduced.
+The privacy and advertising settings on social media apps and websites should give you control over how your personal information is used.
+We always advise those who use social media to check their privacy and advertising settings before using a particular service and to review them regularly, particularly after any new settings are introduced.

-Our factsheets can help you do this on a range of social media platforms, including:
+Our factsheets can help you view and change your advertising settings on a range of social media platforms: